UniMath/agda-unimath/src/foundation/split-idempotent-maps.lagda.md

 ### The type of split idempotent maps on `A` is equivalent to retracts of `A`

+Note that the proof relies on the function extensionality axiom.

 ```agda
 module _
   {l1 l2 : Level} {A : UU l1}